Safety guide

 Recommended age

 Minimum age 13.
-Accounts for under-16s get stronger privacy defaults, and livestreaming is restricted to 16+.
+Accounts for younger teens get stronger privacy defaults, direct messages are 16+, and livestreaming is restricted to 18+.

 Main risks

-- Minimum age is 13 — below that the app isn’t designed for the user.
+- Minimum age is 13 — below that, the app isn’t designed for a child that age.

 - An algorithmic "For You" feed surfaces content beyond accounts your child follows.